- Fall 1982

 Senior Client Partner, CEO & Board Services Practice

-Dennis Carey is a Senior Client Partner in Korn/Ferry International’s CEO and Board Services, based in Philadelphia and Scottsdale, Arizona.
+Dennis Carey is a Vice Chairman & Co-Leader, Board Services Practice in Korn Ferry, based in Philadelphia and Scottsdale, Arizona.

 Mr. Carey specializes in the recruitment of CEO’s and corporate directors.
 In recent years, he has conducted searches for the current CEO’s of 3M, Tyco International, MCI and American Standard, among others.
 Mr. Carey has also recently concluded the CEO succession planning assignment with GlaxoSmithKline.
 He has done board of director searches for dozens of companies, among them American Express, Tyco International (entire new board), Tyco Electronics (entire new board), CBS, Air Products, Rohm and Haas, Amgen, AmerisourceBergen, Allied Signal, VF Corporation, GlaxoSmithKline, Cigna, Goldman Sachs, Merrill Lynch and UNOCAL.
 He has also conducted director searches for a number of spin offs, including AT&T, NCR and Sprint (2006.)